 I’ve been using Adobe products for over 20 years.
 This is what happens when applications have a massive user base.
 Adobe comes up with a new tool or feature to perform a specific task or solve a particular problem in one of its applications.
 But over time, users find a completely different use for that feature—a use that Adobe never intended.

 This is exactly what happened with Smart Previews.

 Let me explain.

-Lightroom is not a fast program and we all strive to improve its performance.
+Lightroom is not a fast program; we all strive to improve its performance.
 When photographers started using Smart Previews, they noticed that the program ran much faster because it did not always have access to large RAW files.
-If your Catalog and preview files reside on a fast SSD drive and your RAW images reside on a slower spinning drive, any improvement in speed can be enormous.
+Any speed improvement can be enormous if your Catalog and preview files reside on a fast SSD drive and your RAW images reside on a slower spinning drive.

 This is when photographers intentionally started disconnecting their external hard drives with their RAW images and worked the entire day using only Smart Previews.
 At the end of the day, they synchronized all the changes with their RAW library.
 Another variation of this workflow is, if you work on a desktop computer with your RAW library on a local hard drive, you can temporarily rename the root folder of the library to force Lightroom to use Smart Previews.